webplatform/docs/guides/advanced_selectors_guide/index.md

 ---
-title: advanced selectors guide
+title: Advanced selectors guide
+notes:
+  - 'Need to remove compatibility table.'
+readiness: 'Ready to Use'
+summary: 'This guide gives a detailed explanation of most of the advanced CSS selectors available.'
 tags:
   - Guides
   - CSS
-readiness: 'Ready to Use'
-notes:
-  - 'Need to remove compatibility table.'
-summary: 'This guide gives a detailed explanation of most of the advanced CSS selectors available.'
 uri: 'guides/advanced selectors guide'

 ---
-# Advanced selectors guide

-## Summary
+## <span>Summary</span>

 This guide gives a detailed explanation of most of the advanced CSS selectors available.

-## Introduction
+## <span>Introduction</span>

 In our [Using selectors](/tutorials/using_selectors) article, we introduced the most basic of CSS selectors: element, class, and id selectors.
 With these selectors you can accomplish a lot, but this certainly is not an exhaustive list of selectors — there are other selectors that allow you to select elements to style based on more specific criteria.
 In this article, most of the advanced CSS selectors are described.